Ironhack-Miami-PTWD-October-2019/module-1/week-2/callbacks.md

   callback(); // and then here you would do: blah();
 }
 ```
-So now this means that whichever function we define as callback, as the second function (in our case, that is `enjoy()`) should execute first, because most likely we will need something from it in order to execute the first function (in our case: `study()`).

 Let's see what is changed in the way we invoke functions now:
 ```jsx